rajkumarananthu/workspace/GATE/notes/computer_organization.md

       - Contains circuitry for logical operations like AND, OR, NOT, SHIFT, COMPARE and arithemetic operations like addition, subtraction, multiplication, division etc.,.
       - During the execution of instruction, the data to be operated on is brought and stored in some register, the desired operation is performed and the result is stored in some register/memory.
       - Instructions are fetched from memory for execution.
 And each instruction specifies the operation to be performed and on what data it is to be performed.
-    - A program refers to a set of instructions that are required to carry out a specific task.
   - Memory Unit:
     - Two types:
       - Primary or Main memory: stores the active instructions and data for program being executed on the processor.